KILTprotocol/docs/docs/participate/01_staking/02_advanced_collator_section/03_collator_lifecycle.md

 title: Lifecycle of a Collator
 ---

-The following diagram visualizes the full lifecycle of a Collator from owning free KILT to joining the Collator candidate pool, initiating the exit, waiting for the stake to be unlockable and eventually unlocking their bond.
+The following diagram visualizes the full lifecycle of a collator from owning free KILT to joining the collator candidate pool, initiating the exit, waiting for the stake to be unlockable and eventually unlocking their bond.
 It summarizes the previous [exit](./02_exit.md) section.

 <div className="kilt-mermaid">